 Understanding the Dashboard

 - The first two graphs show the number of positive tests per day among current Pitt students and faculty and staff who have been on the Pittsburgh campus in the last 14 days.
 The published date is the date of receipt of positive results.
 To the right of each graph are the number of active cases currently in isolation and the cumulative number of positive tests since August 1, 2020.

 - The third graph shows the percent positive tests of asymptomatic students from our surveillance testing strategy.
 The CDC and the American Collegiate Health Association recommend against mass testing of asymptomatic people.
 Instead, Pitt conducted surveillance testing on a random subsample of the (asymptomatic) population returning to campus to either on- or off-campus housing.
-Periodic surveillance testing will continue throughout the fall semester.
 The published date of the result is the date the test was conducted.

 - Click on the (i) on the left of each graph to show additional information relevant to the data represented in the graph.

 - Place your cursor over the bars to show the exact number of positive tests.

 - The orange line indicates the five-day moving average of positive cases and provides a better indicator of trends.
 Place your cursor over the line to know the five-day moving average on a particular date.
 A moving average is commonly used by public health officials and epidemiologists to account for fluctuations in data, such as fewer cases being reported on weekends.

 - Contact tracing is performed and notifications will be made to University members as a result of possible exposure.
 All contacts deemed at risk of exposure will be required to self-quarantine for 14 days.